RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: User Study

 \subsection{Participants}

-We recruited six professionals who routinely communicate narratives concerning data with their colleagues, stakeholders, and customers (hereafter referring to them as P1---P6).
+We recruited six professionals (P1---P6) distributed across North America and Europe who routinely communicate narratives concerning data with their colleagues, stakeholders, and customers.
 They responded to our call for participation that we disseminated through mailing lists and Slack channels at a multinational software corporation and its subsidiary companies.
 None of these professionals had participated in our initial study described in \cref{sec:remixing}.
 We screened respondents based on their form responses to questions regarding their prior experience with respect to communicating narratives grounded in data, with a focus on time-series metrics.
 All participants reported using business intelligence (BI) assets created by others, such as dashboards, metrics, or charts.
 Half of the participants regularly use or refer to content from five or fewer dashboards in the course of their work, while the other half regularly use content from more than ten.

-Our participants were distributed across North America and Europe.
-While they shared interests and experiences with respect to communicating narratives about metrics, they varied in terms of gender, years of professional experience, and job role; three held management roles, while the other three were in customer-facing roles.
+While they shared interests and experiences with respect to communicating narratives about metrics, they varied in terms of gender, years of professional experience, and job role (three held management roles, three held customer-facing roles).